imahumanbeing-irl/undiff/README.md

 undiff dwm-fullgaps.diff > i-hate-gaps.diff
 patch < i-hate-gaps.diff
 ```
-and you have to deal with the usual rejects too (or not, sometimes)
+you also have to deal with the usual rejects too (or not, sometimes)

 ## installation
 ```